 - 1 can coconut milk 400ml/13.66oz

-- In the morning, drain and rinse the almonds.
-Place in Vitamix (or other high powered blender) with 4 cups water.
+- Place almonds or almond meal/flour in Vitamix (or other high powered blender) with 4 cups water.
 Start the Vitamix and increase the speed to Variable 10.
 Blend for 3 minutes.

 - Stop the blender and add the calcium water.
 Blend on Variable 1 for 30 seconds.